octobercms/docs/services-queues.md

     php artisan queue:work --sleep=5

 Note that the queue only "sleeps" if no jobs are on the queue.
 If more jobs are available, the queue will continue to work them without sleeping.

 <a name="daemon-queue-worker"></a>
 ## Daemon queue worker

+The `queue:work` also includes a `--daemon` option for forcing the queue worker to continue processing jobs without ever re-booting the framework.
+This results in a significant reduction of CPU usage when compared to the `queue:work` command, but at the added complexity of needing to drain the queues of currently executing jobs during your deployments.

+To start a queue worker in daemon mode, use the `--daemon` flag:

+    php artisan queue:work connection --daemon

+    php artisan queue:work connection --daemon --sleep=3

+    php artisan queue:work connection --daemon --sleep=3 --tries=3

+You may use the `php artisan help queue:work` command to view all of the available options.

+### Deploying with daemon queue workers

+The simplest way to deploy an application using daemon queue workers is to put the application in maintenance mode at the beginning of your deployment.
+This can be done using the back-end settings area.
+Once the application is in maintenance mode, October will not accept any new jobs off of the queue, but will continue to process existing jobs.

+The easiest way to restart your workers is to include the following command in your deployment script:

+    php artisan queue:restart

+This command will instruct all queue workers to restart after they finish processing their current job.

+> **Note:** This command relies on the cache system to schedule the restart.
+By default, APCu does not work for CLI commands.
+If you are using APCu, add `apc.enable_cli=1` to your APCu configuration.

+### Coding for daemon queue workers

+Daemon queue workers do not restart the platform before processing each job.
+Therefore, you should be careful to free any heavy resources before your job finishes.
+For example, if you are doing image manipulation with the GD library, you should free the memory with `imagedestroy` when you are done.

+Similarly, your database connection may disconnect when being used by long-running daemon.
+You may use the `Db::reconnect` method to ensure you have a fresh connection.

+<a name="supervisor-configuration"></a>
+## Supervisor configuration

+### Installing Supervisor

+Supervisor is a process monitor for the Linux operating system, and will automatically restart your `queue:work` process if it fails.
+To install Supervisor on Ubuntu, you may use the following command:

+    sudo apt-get install supervisor

+### Configuring Supervisor

+Supervisor configuration files are typically stored in the `/etc/supervisor/conf.d` directory.
+Within this directory, you may create any number of configuration files that instruct supervisor how your processes should be monitored.
+For example, let's create a `october-worker.conf` file that starts and monitors a `queue:work` process:

+    [program:october-worker]
+    process_name=%(program_name)s_%(process_num)02d
+    command=php /path/to/october/artisan queue:work --sleep=3 --tries=3
+    autostart=true
+    autorestart=true
+    user=october
+    numprocs=8
+    redirect_stderr=true
+    stdout_logfile=/path/to/october/worker.log

+In this example, the `numprocs` directive will instruct Supervisor to run 8 `queue:work` processes and monitor all of them, automatically restarting them if they fail.
+Of course, you should change the `queue:work` portion of the command directive to reflect your desired queue connection.

+### Starting Supervisor

+Once the configuration file has been created, you may update the Supervisor configuration and start the processes using the following commands:

+    sudo supervisorctl reread

+    sudo supervisorctl update

+    sudo supervisorctl start october-worker:*

+For more information on Supervisor, consult the [Supervisor documentation](http://supervisord.org/index.html).

+<a name="daemon-queue-worker"></a>
+## Daemon queue worker